 The hypothesis of using technology this way is amply debated across the planet in the context of the COVID-19 pandemic.
+You could find bonus bez depozytu casinos online and get entertained online.
 The potential to harness contagion this way is appealing, but it raises ethical concerns on the other side.
 Israel has chosen the pragmatic approach and made CoronApp available on both Android-operated smartphones and iPhones.

 The application is meant to provide users with direct information about the virus and share relevant advice for those in self-quarantine.
 “Digital tools are an integral part of the ability to cope with the outbreak of the virus in Israel,” Esti Shelly, digital health manager at the ministry declared.
 “We are working to collaborate with the strong ecosystem of digital healthcare companies that exists in Israel.”

 Another app, called “Track Virus”, that notifies users if they have been in the proximity of an infected patient, was launched on March 14th by the United Hatzalah EMS organization.
 The app keeps track of the users’ movements from the moment it is downloaded, and can notify them if they come in contact with someone diagnosed with the virus, pulling data on patients registered by the Health Ministry.

 The information is stored in the app anonymously and not shared in the cloud system, to protect users’ privacy.
 “Track Virus” is available on Google Play Store and will soon be released on the App Store.
 The Health Ministry is also resorting to chat applications.